Curious George: Original adventures

 Before appearing in his own series, Curious George appeared as a character in another children's book written and illustrated by H. A. Rey, Cecily G. and the Nine Monkeys (1939).
+When the original books were released in the United Kingdom, George was renamed Zozo to avoid offense, the British monarch at the time being George VI.

 Books adapted from telefilms

 A second series of books, based on the telefilm series, was edited by Margret & H.A.
 Rey and Alan J. Shalleck.
 These appeared between 1984 and 1993.
 They are mostly out of print, though several have been re-released with new cover art as part of the next series, the "New Adventures".

 "New Adventures"

 A third series of books, the Curious George "New Adventures", began to appear in 1998, and continues to the present.
 These books are "illustrated in the style of H. A. Rey" by a variety of credited and uncredited artists including Mary O'Keefe Young, Martha Weston, Anna Grossnickle Hines, Michael Alan Jensen, and Vipah Interactive.